 Evolution of the snow cover area in the Pyrenees from MODIS

 The Cesbio contributes to the Pyrenees Climate Change Observatory (OPCC) through the analysis of the snow cover evolution using satellite imagery.
-We are working on three remote sensing products in the framework of the CLIM’PY project:
+We are working on three remote sensing techniques in the framework of the CLIM’PY project:

 Although the observation of the snow cover by satellite began in the 1960’s, it is still difficult to use remote sensing data for climate change studies at the scale of the Pyrenees.
 The Landsat record dates back to 1980’s and can be used to map the snow cover area (see this example in the Canigou mountain), but the frequency of acquisition—about one clear-sky image per month—is too low with respect to the natural variability of the snow cover.
 On the other hand, MODIS allows mapping the snow cover area at the daily time step since 2000.
 The daily revisit is important to track the variations of the snow cover and also to make cloud-free composites like the time series of monthly snow cover maps shown below: